 \section{Abstract}

-Using a combination of \textit{Hubble Space Telescope} and \textit{James Webb Space Telescope} imaging, a runaway supermassive black hole (RBH-1) was recently identified with an inferred velocity of $954^{+110}_{-126}\,\mathrm{km\,s^{-1}}$, likely ejected from a compact star-forming galaxy (denoted as GX) at $z \approx 0.96$.
-Assuming the runaway black hole was the outcome of the gravitational-wave-driven merger of two black holes, we use its measured runaway velocity together with gravitational-wave recoil predictions from numerical relativity and black hole perturbation theory to constrain the mass ratio and spin configuration of the progenitor SMBHs that overcame the final-parsec problem and merged $\sim 70$~Myr ago.
-We find that the progenitor binary must have been precessing, with a mass ratio $m_1/m_2\lesssim 6$, and that the more massive SMBH must have possessed a high spin (dimensionless spin magnitude $\sim 0.75$) in order to generate a recoil of this magnitude.
-This has important astrophysical implications as similar SMBH mergers can be an interesting source population for the upcoming LISA mission with signal-to-noise ratios $\gtrsim$ 1000.
-Furthermore, the progenitor SMBH properties imply that GX was likely formed through a major, gas-rich (``wet'') merger between two galaxies of comparable mass, with a mass ratio $\lesssim 4$.
+Using a combination of \textit{Hubble Space Telescope} and \textit{James Webb Space Telescope} imaging, a runaway supermassive black hole (RBH-1) was recently identified with an inferred velocity of $954^{+110}_{-126},\mathrm{km,s^{-1}}$, likely ejected from a compact star-forming galaxy (denoted GX) at $z \approx 0.96$.
+Assuming the runaway black hole originated from a gravitational-wave-driven merger of two SMBHs, we combine its measured recoil velocity with gravitational-wave recoil predictions from numerical relativity and black-hole perturbation theory to constrain the mass ratio and spin configuration of the progenitor binary that overcame the final-parsec problem and merged $\sim 70$ Myr ago.
+We find that the progenitor binary must have been precessing, with a mass ratio $m_1/m_2 \lesssim 6$, and that the more massive SMBH likely possessed a high dimensionless spin magnitude ($\sim 0.75$) in order to generate a recoil of this magnitude.
+Such SMBH mergers could represent an interesting source population for the upcoming LISA mission, with characteristic signal-to-noise ratios of order $\gtrsim 10^3$.
+Furthermore, the inferred progenitor SMBH properties suggest that GX likely originated from a major, gas-rich (“wet”) merger between two galaxies of comparable mass, with a mass ratio $\lesssim 4$.